- City Activities and Info

 Plant Disease Laboratory

-Farmers can submit weed samples for identification by bringing freshly dug weed with root wrapped in a moist paper towel inside a ziplock bag to the Chesapeake Extension Office.
-If Extension Agents or Master Gardeners are not available or able to identify weed, we will mail to the Weed ID Laboratory at Virginia Tech.
+Farmers can submit weed samples for identification by bringing a freshly dug weed with roots wrapped in a moist paper towel inside a ziplock bag to the Chesapeake Extension Office.
+If Extension Agents or Master Gardeners are not available or able to identify the weed, we will mail it to the Weed ID Laboratory at Virginia Tech.
 You should have an answer in about 10-days.

 In the area of Agriculture, there is some specificity that includes:

 - Crop Field and Pasture Soil and Forage Testing

 - Farmers’ Markets

 Therefore, for your questions relating to agriculture, livestock, pesticides or farmers’ markets, contact Chesapeake's Agriculture Agent.